Colorado Bighorn Sheep Draw Recommendations 2019

 I guess this is becoming an annual thing around here!
 Below you will find my thoughts on Colorado’s bighorn sheep areas in 2019.
 I have also posted an article on my 2019 Colorado goat unit recommendations here.
 The below post covers all the sheep units that I am familiar with and/or have guided in over the past couple years.
 All these units are close to home for us.
-If you don’t see a unit discussed, it’s because that unit sucks… Well just kidding, it’s because I don’t feel I have any valuable insight.
+If you don’t see the unit you are interested in, it’s because that unit sucks… Well just kidding, it’s because I don’t feel I have any valuable insight for that particular area.
 You can apply online starting March 1st through the CPW’s website.
 If you are interested in booking a hunt with us, visit our sheep/goat hunt page.

 Location – North of Hwy 70, Vail.
 Sheep bordering Eagles Nest Wilderness.
-Limitation of hunting within ½ mi of Hwy 70 may be trickier than most people assume.
-Scouting for sheep movement will be key.
+Limitation of hunting within ½ mi of Hwy 70 can be trickier than most people assume.
+Scouting for sheep movement is key.

 Type – Decent access.
 Steep country if you don’t want to concentrate on the lower sheep or if the better rams move up.

-Quality – Given few rams have been taken over the past decade, there should be a high quality ram available for the tag holder somewhere in the unit.
-Heavy scouting to find older age class rams.
+Quality – Heavy scouting to find older age class rams.
 A governors tag ram was taken late in the season several years back.
 A very nice ram has been MIA for a couple years.

 Success Rate – Short history since it reopened.
 Historically this unit has been hit or miss, year-to-year.

-Draw – This is a fairly valued draw for the right type of hunter, one ready physically for the Gore Range.
+Draw – This is a fair value draw for the right type of hunter, one ready physically for the Gore Range.
 For a hunter that won’t be in mountain shape, this isn’t the unit.
 Historically, a single tag makes for a non-competitive environment.
 In 2019, the CPW is adding a non-resident tag here.
 The hunt should still have limited competition between the two hunters, unless a mature ram becomes accessible early in Fall.
 Should be a good opportunity for a non-resident.

 Quality – There are older age class rams in this unit, but not like it once was.
 Several different pockets of sheep.
 The more accessible bands are pretty picked through.